 Newly appointed directors must stand for reappointment at the next subsequent AGM.
-The Notice of Meeting for the AGM provides shareholders with information about each director standing for election or re-election including details of relevant experience.
-Details regarding the current directors are included in the Company's Annual Report on page 5.
+The Notice of Meeting for the AGM provides shareholders with information about each director standing for election or re-election including details of their relevant experience.
+Details regarding the current directors are included in the financial report for the year ended 30 June 2019, which is available on the company's website.